-The police will inform you whether or not your abuser is charged.
-If your abuser is charged, the Crown counsel will prosecute the person (you do not hire your own lawyer).
+The police will inform you whether or not the person causing harm is charged.
+If the person is charged, the Crown counsel will prosecute them (you do not hire your own lawyer).

 Victim Services workers offer support to victims of crime.
 They can provide you with information, practical assistance and emotional support that you need throughout the process.
 They can also help you communicate your needs and concerns to the police or Crown counsel.
 Some Victim Services programs are community-based and others are police-based.

 - Edmonton Police Services – Victim Services: 780.421.2217

 - Calgary Police Service – Victim Assistance Support Team: 403.428.8398 or 1.888.327.7828